lieuzhenghong/lieuzhenghong.github.io-source/explorations/pap_exploration/pap-smc-grc.md

 # Caveats

-My results depend strongly on the *incumbency strength bonus* and the relative ratio of strong MPs for each party.
+Firstly, my results depend strongly on the *incumbency strength bonus* and the relative ratio of strong MPs for each party.
 Here each strong PAP candidate is worth two opposition ones.
 With a low enough incumbency strength bonus, the last-mover advantage the Opposition has can give them the advantage.

 ![Figure 2: Robustness check](./img/sens_analysis_2.jpg)